 SABA’s mission is to encourage excellence in academic preparation and professional development for students of South Asian descent, as well as others who are interested in career opportunities in the region.
 We want to cultivate our presence as members of the Georgetown community and enrich the academic and professional environment at the McDonough School of Business.
 The South Asian Business Alliance (SABA) represents the voice of South Asian students at the McDonough School of Business and provides a sense of community for South Asian students.
 We provide social and professional networking opportunities to meet other Georgetown South Asian students and networking opportunities with South Asian business leaders and local South Asian professional and social organizations.

-The Technology, Innovation, and Design Graduate Association provides a professional and social network for MBA students interested in making a difference in all business aspects of technology.
+The Technology Club provides a professional and social network for MBA students interested in making a difference in all business aspects of technology.
 Technology is vital in every post-MBA career path, and we hope to create a dynamic community of MBA students with a passion for high-tech and innovative, design-focused thinking.
-Though a young student organization, we are a committed group with diverse work experience in numerous functions, at both large tech firms and growing startups.
+We are a committed group with diverse work experience in numerous functions, at both large tech firms and growing startups.
 Through digital platforms and local events, we aim to inspire our members and the Georgetown community to understand the role of technology, innovation, and design in business.